 We are a financial co-operative that is owned and controlled by its members.
 We do not have shareholders, which means we can put our members and our local community first and make sure all our profits go back into our business.
-We provide affordable savings and loans but we also have a social purpose, which is to improve the long-term wealth and well-being of our members and our local community by reducing financial and social exclusion.
+We provide affordable borrowing and saving and our vision is to make people and communities, better off by improving the long-term wealth and well-being of our members and our local community, reducing financial and social exclusion.